400V vs 800V EV Charging: What’s the Difference?

 Should I pay extra for an 800V EV?

-You should consider paying extra for 800V if you frequently use public fast chargers or take long road trips.
+Consider paying extra for 800V if you frequently use public fast chargers or take long road trips.
 If you mostly charge at home and drive locally, a good 400V EV may offer better value.